hotwired-laravel/turbo-laravel-site/source/_bootcamp/broadcasting.md

 php artisan install:broadcasting --without-node
 ```

 When it asks if you wan to install Reverb, answer "Yes".
-After that, we'll install them manually with importamps:
+After that, we'll install the JS dependencies with importamps:

 ```bash
 php artisan importmap:pin laravel-echo pusher-js current.js